Check engine light with P0420 code - catalyst efficiency problem, what should i do?

 Order By: Standard | Newest | Votes

-liwix97028 posted this 3 hours ago
+liwix97028 posted this 3 weeks ago

 P0420 is pretty common once your car has some mileage.
 Usually, it’s either the catalytic converter wearing out or the oxygen sensors acting up.
 Since your car drives normally, you can probably keep driving for a bit, but don’t wait too long.
 Check for exhaust leaks too - sometimes a hole or bad gasket before the cat can cause this code.
 InCarDoc is good for reading codes, but it won’t do advanced tests on sensors or the cat itself.
 If you want to DIY, clean or replace the oxygen sensors first - they’re cheaper than a new cat.
 But eventually, the catalytic converter may need replacing.

-jafegox333 posted this 3 hours ago
+jafegox333 posted this 3 weeks ago

 P0420 means your catalytic converter efficiency is below threshold, often Bank 1.
 Causes can be: worn-out or damaged catalytic converter, faulty downstream oxygen sensor, exhaust leaks before the sensor, engine running too rich or too lean - check for other codes.
 You can use InCarDoc to check codes, but for proper diagnosis, a shop with advanced diagnostics is best.
 Driving with a bad cat won’t damage your engine immediately, but it may increase emissions and cause failed emissions tests.

-natika1316 posted this 3 hours ago
+natika1316 posted this 3 weeks ago

 I had P0420 last year on my Honda.
 The cat was almost dead, but I didn’t notice much difference in driving.
 I replaced the oxygen sensor first because it was cheaper, and the code didn’t come back for a while.
 Using InCarDoc helped me see when the code popped up again.
 Definitely get a good scan before spending on parts.